Energy trends, market structures, finances, and investments

 - Energy modelling and energy scenarios: an overview of existing and prospective energy supply-and-demand models, and how these models can be used to develop scenarios or test the impact of policy measures.

 The course combines lectures, in-class exercises, a serious game and an industry visit.
 It is delivered by a team of highly qualified faculty members and international practitioners.
 Throughout the course, you will analyse today’s energy economics using real-life examples as well as the key academic texts.

-You’ll explore business practices and will have the opportunity to reflect on what this means for your own research project during interactive group discussions.
-There are also plenty of opportunities to engage and debate with energy experts from the industry as well as Grenoble’s own professors and researchers.
+You’ll explore business practices and will have the opportunity to reflect on what this means for your own project during interactive group discussions.
+There are also plenty of opportunities to engage and debate with energy experts from the industry as well as Grenoble Ecole de Management’s own professors and researchers.

 During the course, you will also play Back Bay Battery, a simulation game in which you play the role of a business unit manager at Back Bay Battery Company who must balance a portfolio of investment strategies across products in the rechargeable battery space.
 During the game you decide which market opportunities to pursue, make long and short-term investment decisions, and address a number of challenges including timing and level of investment across mature and new businesses, meeting financial objectives and the constant trade-offs between investment options – all in the context of uncertain market information.
 Your final evaluation is based on the results of your simulation at the end of the week.

 Energy Economics gives you the opportunity to see what you learn put into action.
 We also arrange visits to local companies that are active in the energy sector, and the course also gives you plenty of opportunities to strengthen your international network in the energy sector.